The Virtual Area Group

 Various stories do the rounds about the VAG and how its "dangerous".
 Perhaps we can slay a few ghosts here:

-Whilst there can be a lot of messages, you do not have to have them
+Whilst there can be a few messages, you do not have to have them in your

-You have the option to sign up for "no emails or special notices only" not just because you have no interested in the VAG emails, but also if you intend to read all the messages using the Yahoo online interface (using your web browser).
+You have the option to sign up for "no emails or special notices only" not just because you have no interested in the VAG emails, but also if you intend to read all the messages using the website.
 And there is the "Daily Digest" option if you only want one (or so) email a day from the group containing all the messages in one wrapper.

-The fact that is restricted to paid up members means the VAG messages are free from spam.
-There is no leak of the membership list on Yahoo to spammers, and its near enough impossible to leak the membership details.
-Nobody gets spam because of registering on Yahoo.
+The fact that is restricted to paid up members means the VAG messages should be free from spam.
+There is no leak of the membership list to spammers, and its near enough impossible to leak the membership details.
 If you run local spam filters on your machine, spotting VAG emails is easy because they all have a unique reply address and [2mm] component to the subject line.